dawelsch/dawelsch.github.io/websrc/source/documents/networking/aci_ug.md

 Specify policy between tiers by adding rules to the policy you created.
 You can add multiple rules to the same policy.

-For example, the follwing rule opens TCP port 6379 from *app* to *db*.
+For example, the following rule opens TCP port 6379 from *app* to *db*.

 ```
 netctl policy rule-add -t MixedTenant -d in --protocol tcp --port 6379 --from-group app --action allow app2db 1